Jeff Lampkin: Amateur career

 Lampkin had a stellar amateur career, winning the National AAU Light Heavyweight Championship in 1980.
 He became a professional later that year.
-On June 11, 1982, Lampkin, along with another Youngstown-area boxer, Earnie Shavers, had an undercard spot on the Larry Holmes-Gerry Cooney fight.
+On June 11, 1982, Lampkin, along with Earnie Shavers, had an undercard spot on the Larry Holmes-Gerry Cooney fight.

 Professional career

+Lamkin debuted in professional boxing in 1980.
+Lampkin won 16 straight fights until his first defeat to Willie Edwards in 1982.
+Lamkin won the IBF USBA cruiserweight title in 1988 with a 5th round TKO over Alonso Ratliff.
+Lampkin challenged Glenn McCrory for the IBF cruiserweight title in 1990, and defeated McCrory via TKO in the 3rd round.

-Lampkin's professional boxing career peaked on March 22, 1990, when he won the IBF Cruiserweight Title with a technical knockout of British boxer Glenn McCrory, in London.
-He defended the belt once against Siza Makathini before vacating the title in 1991.
-This decision came in the wake of a controversy surrounding Lampkin's participation in an IBF bout in South Africa, which prompted the WBA and WBC to withhold recognition of his title.
-(Both bodies had sanctions against fighters who competed in that country.)
+In 1991, Lampkin vacated his IBF cruiserweight title.
+He only defended his title once over a victory against Siza Makathini.
+The decision came over controversy surrounding his participation in an IBF bout in South Africa, as a result, the WBA and WBC witheld recognition of his title.

 The IBF's subsequent failure to offer Lampkin a fight led him to request a purse offer in the summer of 1991.
 When IBF President Bobby Lee offered Lampkin a fight just three weeks before the bout was scheduled, a move that denied him adequate training time, the boxer concluded that the IBF had no intention of allowing him to defend his title.
 After vacating his title, Lampkins never challenged for a major belt again.